The best comfort food ever

-You can eat it basic, normally seasoned with tomatoes, olives and oregano, or you can also stuff it with other delicious Italian typical product.
+You can eat it basic, normally seasoned with tomatoes, olives, and oregano, or you can also stuff it with other delicious Italian typical products.

-In Puglia sometimes we love to stuff focaccia with some slices of Mortadella and Provolone cheese or Mozzarella, but also with many other kind of ham.
-Moreover, at various time in our life we use focaccia as a bread eating a proper meal.
+In Puglia, sometimes we love to stuff focaccia with some slices of Mortadella and Provolone cheese or Mozzarella, but also with many other kinds of cold cuts.
+Moreover, at various times in our life, we use focaccia as bread eating a proper meal.